nwchemgit/nwchem-wiki/Compiling-NWChem.md

 Notes:

   - GotoBLAS2 (or OpenBLAS) can be installed with 64bit integers.
-This is accomplished by compiling the GotoBLAS2 library after having by edited the GotoBLAS2 Makefile.rule file and un-commenting the line containing the INTERFACE64 definition.
+This is accomplished by compiling the GotoBLAS2 library after having edited the GotoBLAS2 Makefile.rule file and un-commenting the line containing the INTERFACE64 definition.
 In other words, the line
 ```